SiwarBaccouche/GreenHouse/README.md

 # GreenHouse
 This project is made in the matter of an hour (needs improvement).
-It's A Mobile Application for an Agriculter IoT solution.
+It's A Mobile Application for an Agriculture IoT solution.
 Connected to firebase that receives Real-Time Data from the connected embedded system.

 <div>